buraz82/md/workspaces.md

 ### Accessing Workspace
 - **Open in IDE** Click on the Workspace name to open it in the defualt IDE
-- **SSH Connection**: Securely connect to your workspace via SSH using a public key or an access token.
+- **SSH Connection**: Securely connect to your workspace via SSH using a public key or an access token, by clicking on `Connect via SSH`
-- **Workspace Manupulation**: Clicking on the expanded menu of a workspace `...` Easily stop or delete workspaces.
+- **Workspace Manupulation**: Clicking on the expanded menu of a workspace `...` Easily `Stop` or `Delete` workspaces.
 Deletion requires retypoing the name to confirm for security.
 - **Workspace Status**:color-coded: green for started, purple for starting, red for stopped.
 - **Workspace Status**: Linked Git repository and branch information can be found below every Worksapce's name